SpideyZac/assembler-plus/README.md

 ## Download
 [Go to the most recent release](https://github.com/SpideyZac/assembler-plus/releases/tag/v0.1.0-alpha)

+### WINDOWS DEFENDER WARNINGS!!!
+Windows Defender detects asm+ as a Trojan.
+I will also inform you that it is the only AV to do so and is most likely do to we are not buying a program license.
+This program is completely safe.

 ## Special Thanks to NoName_Official!
 I could not have finished this project, or gotten nearly as many features complete without him!